signalfx/signalfx-dotnet-tracing/docs/always-on-profiling.md

 10/12/22 12:10:31.962 PM [12096|22036] [info] AlwaysOnProfiler::StartThreadSampling
 ```

-Attempt to enable CPU Profiler on the unsupported runtime version
+If you try to enable CPU Profiler on the unsupported runtime version, you'll get
-results in the following entry in the managed logs for the instrumentation:
+a log entry similar to the following in the managed logs for the instrumentation:

 ```text
 2022-10-12 12:37:18.640 +02:00 [WRN] Cpu profiling enabled but not supported.
 ```

-## How can I see the profiler configuration?
+## How can I see AlwaysOn Profiling configuration?

 The SignalFx Instrumentation for .NET logs the profiling configuration
 at `INF` log level during the startup.
 You can grep for the string `TRACER CONFIGURATION`